Are you thinking should I visit Mexico?

 - Madre Sal, a beautiful Chiapas beach area

-- San Cristobel de Las Casas, a colonial town in Chiapas
+- San Cristobel de Las Casas, a beautiful town in Chiapas

 The South East